codenetwork/codenetwork.co/README.md

 ## Contributing

 We welcome contributions from all members of the Code Network and broader community.
-For more information, please take a look at the contributing guidelines.
+For more information, please take a look at the [Contributing Guidelines](./CONTRIBUTING.md).

+Please note that our [Code of Conduct](./CODE_OF_CONDUCT.md) applies to all contributors.